-State Department officials confirmed on April 17, 2026, a wide expansion of visa restrictions targeting adversarial agents within the Western Hemisphere.
+State Department officials confirmed that week, a wide expansion of visa restrictions targeting adversarial agents within the Western Hemisphere.
 Security protocols now extend to any individual intentionally acting on behalf of adversarial countries to undermine American interests across the region.
+The restrictions expanded on April 17, 2026, as Washington focused on adversarial activity in the hemisphere.
 This move implements specific directives found in the current National Security Strategy to prevent foreign powers from controlling essential infrastructure.
 Enforcement mechanisms target those who knowingly direct, authorize, fund, or provide meaningful support to activities hostile to the United States.
 Penalties apply not only to the primary actors but also to their immediate family members who remain generally ineligible for entry.

 Secretary of State Marco Rubio previously identified foreign influence in Latin America as the single most serious threat to domestic safety.
 Administration policy now treats regional security and democratic sovereignty as indivisible components of homeland defense.
 Previous iterations of these restrictions applied only to a narrow subset of government officials in specific nations.
 Expanded authority permits the revocation of travel privileges for employees of enterprises or agents linked to hostile intelligence services.
 Legal teams at the State Department drafted these rules to block specific avenues of financial and logistical support for foreign operations.